shuber/authentication/README.markdown

 	class ApplicationController < ActionController::Base
 	  # Set optional authentication options here
-	  #   self.authentication_message = The error flash message to set when unauthenticated (defaults to 'Login to continue')
-	  #   self.authentication_redirect_path = The path to redirect to when unauthenticated (can be a symbol of a method) (defaults to '/')
 	  #   self.authentication_model = The model that uses authentication (defaults to 'User')
+	  #   self.unauthenticated_message = The error flash message to set when unauthenticated (defaults to 'Login to continue')
+	  #   self.unauthenticated_redirect_path = The path to redirect to when unauthenticated (can be a symbol of a method) (defaults to '/')
 	end

 	class UsersController < ApplicationController